gajdulj/repone/README.md

-#This is my Github repository
+#This is a repository with a mix of a random projects.